hemavangala21/autism/README.md

 # autism
-This notebook explores the prediction of Autism Spectrum Disorder (ASD) using various machine learning models.
+This project explores the prediction of Autism Spectrum Disorder (ASD) using various machine learning models.
 It follows a structured pipeline, including data preprocessing, exploratory data analysis (EDA), class imbalance handling with SMOTE, and model training using Decision Tree, Random Forest, and XGBoost.
 The best-performing model is selected through hyperparameter tuning, and its performance is evaluated using accuracy, confusion matrix, and classification report.

 Pipeline Overview: